 Hogs, like chickens, are single stomached omnivores that can and should ingest a variety of foods in their diet.

 We rotate our hogs on pasture where they eat grass, clover, roots, grubs, worms, and everything in between.
-We also provide them with a high quality nonGMO feed.
-Occasionally we give our hogs treats, like the cracked eggs we cannot sell, or a bag of apples.
+We also provide them with a high quality feed.
+Occasionally we give our hogs treats (if you come out for a farm tour, we're likely to meet you with a bag of apples for the hogs).
 We do not contract with restaurants or stores to feed our hogs past-prime produce.

 So then what makes your pork better than the store pork?